tavakol5272/Minimum-Convex-Polygon/README.md

 `MPC_map.png`: png-file of the UI map view.
 Not in output overview, but direct download via button in UI.

+`MCP_shapefile.zip`: zipped shapefile of the MCP layers for upload to a GIS.
+Not in output overview, but direct download via button in UI.

 ### Parameters
 `perc`: Defined percentage of locations that the MCP algorithm shall use for calculating the MCP.
 We use the mcp() implementation of the adehabitat package, where (100 minus `perc` percent of the) locations furthest away from the centroid (arithmetric mean of the coordinates for each animal) are removed.
 Unit: `%` (range 0-100).